-Week 10 - March 14 - Wrapping Up & Looking Forward
+Week 10 - March 10 - Wrapping Up & Looking Forward

 What lingering questions do you have about community-engaged teaching (and research)?
 What do you see as your -and our-next steps?
 In what ways do you think community engagement could enhance your graduate study and/or your future career-within and/or beyond academia?
 What opportunities and challenges do you foresee for doing the work you want to do at a large public research university like UCLA, especially within the present cultural moment?
-How can the Center for Community Learning and/or other stakeholders help support you in your endeavors?
+How can UCLA and/or other stakeholders help support you in your endeavors?

-- Homework: Final draft of syllabus and assignment due on CCLE by 11:59PM on Sunday March 18, along with Reflection 3 (posted to the class forum by the same deadline).
+- Homework: Final draft of syllabus and assignment due on CCLE by 5pm on Monday March 16, along with Reflection 3 (posted to the class forum by the same deadline).
 In your final reflection, please discuss how the course you have designed has been informed by seminar readings and/or discussions.
 Why did you design the course and assignments the way that you did?
+In what ways does your course reflect the principles we identified as central to strong campus/community partnerships-and/or how have you grappled with the opportunities and challenges associated with community-engaged teaching?
 Please spend at least 250 words discussing specific aspects of your course design; after that, you can feel free to move on to broader areas of reflection.
-For instance, what lingering questions do you have about community-engaged pedagogy in your discipline and/or in higher education more broadly?
+For instance, how has your thinking about the role of higher education in community development and social change evolved over the quarter?
+What lingering questions do you have about community-engaged pedagogy in your discipline and/or in higher education more broadly?
 Has participating in this pedagogy seminar shaped future directions for your graduate study and/or your career?
 If so, in what ways?
-Where do you see yourself going from here and what support do you need to get where you want to go? - Recommended Reading: Skim through any of the articles under Week 9 that you didn't get a chance to review yet and/or other articles in the MJCSL special section on engaged graduate education - Syllabus Showcase - In-Class Activity: 4Ws (What happened?
-So what?
-What next?
-What if?)
+Where do you see yourself going from here and what support do you need to get where you want to go? - In-Class Activity: Syllabus Showcase